RedditRecs

 Reddit Icon

-nkolakovic • about 1 month ago
+nkolakovic • 7 months ago

 If you like zoom lenses Air 3.
 Its such a sick drone.
 I have the fly more.
 My buddy just bought the same one.
 If the zoom lens didnt exist Id probably have done the mini 4 pro.
 The Air 3 has great range and does incredible in high winds, way more quiet than I was expecting as well.
 Highly recommend getting the controller with the built in screen.
 Its a game changer Previously Ive had the Air, and Air 2